Pranav-Saxena/ASP-Project-2024/README.md

 ![Actual vs Prediction](assets/image.png)

-We get a decent result from our simulated GBM compared to actual historical data.
+The results we found seem to be accurate, with our simulated Geometric Brownian Motion (GBM) giving a good match to the actual historical data.

 Backtesting Results :-
 ```